noaa-nws-cpc/jawf-geotiff-generator/docs/HOW-TO-INSTALL.md

     $ git --version

-To see if the CPC Perl5 Library is available, enter:
+Check that the CPC Perl5 Library is available via Perl's `@INC`.
+For example, enter:

     $ echo $PERL5LIB